How Does Renting a Dumpster Work?

 You simply give the rental company a call to arrange for the pickup once you’ve filled your dumpster.
 On the scheduled date, they will come pick it up.
 Just like the delivery, this last step is easy.
 As with delivery, make sure the space surrounding the dumpster is unobstructed.
 To safely hook the container, back up their truck, and load it onto the truck bed, the driver will need a lot of room.
 Make sure that no vehicles are obstructing your driveway or the street.

-Your work is finished.
+You have finished your work.
 The business transports your garbage to the appropriate disposal sites.
-This frequently involves a stop at a transfer station, where, if feasible, materials are sorted for recycling.
+This frequently involves a stop at a transfer station, where staff sort materials for recycling if feasible.
 The result is a tidy, clutter-free room and the satisfaction that comes from a job well done.

 Key Takeaways for Your Next Project